 The refreshed rewards are built to compete with similarly designed intro travel rewards cards like the Chase Sapphire Preferred® Card or Wells Fargo Propel American Express® Card.
 It carries a $150 annual fee.

-To offset the fee, you’ll earn a welcome bonus of 30,000 Membership Rewards points when you spend $2,000 within the first three months of account opening and up to $100 in statement credit toward purchases made directly with the travel and lifestyle brand Away within the first three months if you apply by Jan.
-15, 2020.
+To offset the fee, you’ll earn a welcome bonus of 30,000 Membership Rewards points when you spend $2,000 within the first three months of account opening and up to $100 in statement credit toward purchases made with Loungebuddy and CLEAR®

 Long-term, the Green from Amex’s rewards are focused on travel and dining:

 - 3X points on travel and transit (including flights, hotels, taxis and ridesharing services)